Facuscar/UpTask_MVC/README.md

 # UpTask
-Trello like website, for managing and creating projects
+Trello like website, for managing and creating projects.